-3.13 The draft Preferred Options Consultation document outlines the position to protect the landscape and townscape, historic environment and green and open space.
-Individual strategies will outline where any proposed changes might be desirable (especially to deal with open space areas which create problems rather than add value) with quality being the under-pinning ambition.
-As outlined above 11% of the overall requirement is designated as Green Belt.
+3.17 The draft Preferred Options Consultation document outlines the position to protect the landscape and townscape, historic environment and green and open space.
+Individual strategies will outline where any proposed changes might be desirable (especially to deal with areas which create problems rather than add value) with quality being the under-pinning ambition.

-Infrastructure
+Page 12 Infrastructure

-3.14 The preferred options growth is about making sure the City and Borough are sustainable in the plan period up to 2033 and in particular being able to accommodate population and employment growth.
+3.18 The preferred options growth is about making sure the City and Borough are sustainable in the plan period up to 2033 and in particular being able to accommodate population and employment growth.
 This will present challenges in terms of infrastructure including education, health, transport and utility services.
 Work has commenced on infrastructure planning and will be reflected in the Draft Local Plan.
 The local plan process greatly assists service planning in understanding potential demands going forward and partnership working with key stakeholders is vital to making sure all requirements are understood and met.